Capture and Decay of Electroweak WIMPonium: Conclusions

 This scenario has several novel features relative to the case of positronium, or dark-sector configurations where there is only one DM state and the potential is mediated by a single dark photon.
 Many of these features will generalize to any complex dark sector where the gauge group is nonabelian and the potential couples together several nearly-degenerate dark-matter-like states.

 Spin statistics demands that only two-particle states with even $L+S$ can possess a $\chi^0 \chi^0$ component; states with odd $L+S$ must in this case be entirely comprised of $\chi^+ \chi^-$.
 Consequently, states with odd vs even $L+S$ experience different effective potentials and form distinct towers of bound states, which will generically be displaced from each other in energy.
-The unsuppressed decay channels to lower-energy bound states may thus be very different to the familiar case of hydrogen-like atoms.
+The unsuppressed decay channels to lower-energy bound states may thus be very different from the familiar case of hydrogen-like atoms.
 The annihilation channels of the two towers of states are also quite different; for the wino, states with even $L+S$ decay primarily to gauge bosons, whereas those with odd $L+S$ decay primarily through an $s$-channel diagram to quarks and leptons.

 The presence of massive force carriers generically suppresses the capture cross section at low velocities, by suppressing all contributions from initial states with $L > 0$.
 However, the distortion of the continuum wave functions due to the presence of near-threshold bound states can lead to resonant enhancement of the capture cross section, in the same way that resonant Sommerfeld enhancement leads to a larger direct annihilation cross section.
-Furthermore, for the wino and for velocities typical of the Milky Way halo, we find that the capture from the $L=1$ continuum states to the $L=0$ ground state still dominates the capture process, meaning that the capture rate is not approximately velocity-independent, in contrast to direct annihilation.
+Furthermore, for the wino and for velocities typical of the Milky Way halo, the capture rate can have a significant velocity dependence, in contrast to direct annihilation.

 Detection of the low-energy photon lines ($\mathcal{O}$(GeV) energies for 10 TeV+ DM) from radiative capture and transitions between bound states could potentially provide a unique probe into the gauge structure of the dark sector.
 However, for the heavy wino this search appears very challenging, due to the low number density of multi-TeV DM; experiments designed to search for high-energy gamma rays have large enough effective areas to observe these photons, but their energy threshold is presently too high to have sensitivity, and furthermore the gamma-ray backgrounds at these low energies are substantial.